nuta/vhpc2025-keynote/slides.md

 # Strongly-isolated JavaScript

+- Why JavaScript?
+  - **Modern web frameworks are creeping into the backend world**
+  - E.g. React Server Components.
-- V8 isolates are popular isolation boundary in multi-tenant JavaScript-powered clouds (e.g. Cloudflare Workers and Deno Deploy).
+- **V8 isolates are popular isolation in multi-tenant JavaScript clouds.**
+  - E.g. Cloudflare Workers and Deno Deploy
-- However, V8 isolates are not secure boundary.
+  - However, V8 isolates are not a secure isolation boundary.
-- What if we use a thin hypervisor as a secure boundary, deeply integrated with JavaScript JIT engine?
+- What if we use **a thin hypervisor as a secure boundary**, deeply integrated with JavaScript JIT engine?

 ---